 The mesh sock liner contains aloe vera that helps fight bacteria, keeping your feet healthy.
 You can be sure that your white sneakers from Thousand Fell stay white as they are both stain and water-resistant.
 The materials are sourced responsibly in local regions and made in a family-owned factory in Brazil.

 Their shoe boxes come in recyclable, FSC-certified cardboard.
-They also have a recycling program that allows you to drop off your old shoes for a new pair.
-Thousand Fell is also a member of 1% for the planet and returns shoes in a decent condition through their recycling program to Soles4Souls charity.
+They also have a recycling program allowing you to drop off old shoes for a new pair.
+Thousand Fell is also a member of 1% for the Planet and returns shoes in decent condition through their recycling program to Soles4Souls charity.